withertech/SteamScraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`

 #### excludeFrom="&lt;FILENAME&gt;"
-Tells Skyscraper to exclude the files listed in FILENAME.
+Tells Steamscraper to exclude the files listed in FILENAME.
 One filename per line (with FULL path, eg. '/home/pi/RetroPie/roms/snes/subdir/somefile.zip').

 This file can be generated with the '--cache report:missing' option or made manually.

 NOTE 1!
 You might also want to check out the 'excludePattern' option.

 NOTE 2!
-If you create a file named '.skyscraperignore' within any subfolder of the input dir, all files from that directory will be ignored by Skyscraper.
+If you create a file named '.steamscraperignore' within any subfolder of the input dir, all files from that directory will be ignored by Steamscraper.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`